 This guide is about how to setup the Huawei Mobile WiFi E5331 device to use with the giffgaff, Ovivo, Samba and Three mobile broadband networks.
-This guide is not an unlocking guide, as I purposely brought an unlocked device from ebay.
+This guide is not an unlocking guide, as I purposely purchased an unlocked device from ebay.

 WARNING: You are not to hold anyone responsible for any costs, damages or another issues that occur from following this guide.
 Whilst I provide details for securing the MiFi device, they are only basic security precautions, and you could make additional changes to further secure the box.